Facebook Pixel

 Are There Side Effects?

-Who Should NOT Get the Vaccine?
+Who Should Avoid the Vaccine?

 Don’t get the vaccine if:

-- You are younger than 9 months
+• You are under 9 months old.

-- You have immune issues
+• You have serious immune issues.

-- You are allergic to eggs or gelatin
+• You are allergic to eggs or gelatin.

-- You are pregnant (check with your doctor)
+• You are pregnant (consult your doctor).

 Can I Get Vaccinated Outside of Peru?